Hazelwood School District v. Kuhlmeier: Legacy

 The case established the standard that school personnel must meet to limit students' freedom of expression in secondary schools.
 As representatives of the state, school administrators can censor, restrain, or refuse to publish school-sponsored student expression if it interferes with the requirements of school discipline, interferes with students' rights, interferes with academic propriety, generates health or welfare concerns, or is deemed obscene or vulgar.
 This extends to theatrical productions, public speeches in an assembly environment, and publications produced as part of curricular activity, such as a student newspaper.
 The Supreme Court majority termed these reasons "legitimate pedagogical concerns".

 This standard does not, however, apply to personal or non-school-sponsored communication, such as off-campus publications, unless that communication interferes with school discipline or the rights of others.
-The Hazelwood case established student newspapers as "limited public forums".
+The Kuhlmeier case established student newspapers as "limited public forums".
 This means schools may exercise prior restraint regarding the "style and content" of a student newspaper so long as their action is "not unreasonable", whereas there previously had to be compelling evidence to warrant censorship.
 Separate cases also established what constituted school activities, such as in-class parties and art created by students at the behest of teachers.

 In response to the ruling, some students created web-based publications not subsidized by the school.
 Some individual states have also responded with laws designating student newspapers as public forums and offering them greater First Amendment protection.
 Experts from the Student Press Law Center say the case has meant that fewer lawsuits regarding student censorship make it to court.

 In conjunction with the 25th anniversary of the Court's decision in 2013, the Student Press Law Center launched a nationwide censorship awareness campaign, "Cure Hazelwood," that ignited "New Voices" reform movements across the country, seeking to enact state legislation affording students enhanced press freedoms.

 Subsequent jurisprudence

-Federal appeals courts have been divided on whether the Hazelwood case applies to college newspapers, a question the Supreme Court left open.
+Federal appeals courts have been divided on whether the Kuhlmeier case applies to college newspapers, a question the Supreme Court left open.
 Courts have also been split on viewpoint-based expression in schools, such as religious expression.

 A 1989 case, Alabama Student Party v.
 Student Government Assn.
 (867 F.2d 1344), held that campus newspapers that are part of a curriculum might not enjoy First Amendment protection.
 In 2001, the U.S. Court of Appeals for the Sixth Circuit ruled in Kincaid v.
-Gibson (236 F. 3d 342) that Hazelwood did not apply at the college level, and that a student publication could not be censored if the censorship was not viewpoint-neutral.
+Gibson (236 F. 3d 342) that Kuhlmeier did not apply at the college level, and that a student publication could not be censored if the censorship was not viewpoint-neutral.
 Subsequently, Dean v.
 Utica dealt with what defines a "legitimate pedagogical concern", and the court found that a school had censored speech wantonly.